PHG 500-2 - Hot air dryer BOSCH - Free user manual and instructions

 D Welding plastics

 Place on the reduction nozzle 11 and the welding shoe 10.
-The materials to be welded and the welding rod 9 must be made of the same material (e.g. PVC with PVC).
+The materials to be welded and the welding rod 9 must be made of the same material (e.g., PVC with PVC).
 The seam must be clean and grease-free.

 Heat the welding seam until it becomes tacky.
 Please note that the temperature difference between the tacky and liquid state of a plastic is very small.
-Then feed in the welding rod 9 and allow to run into the gap so that a uniform bead is produced.
+Then feed in the welding rod 9 and allow it to run into the gap so that a uniform bead is produced.

 E Shrink fitting